huiselilun/Palabos-UserGuide/GettingStarted.md

 It must also be pointed out the BlueGene/P uses a Big-Endian representation of numerical values, as opposed to x86 architectures that use Little-Endian.
 You can therefore not export binary checkpoint files from the BlueGene to an x86 computer.
 BlueGene-generated VTK files on the other hand can be read on an Intel PC: just replace the string `LittleEndian` to `BigEndian` in your VTK file.
 You can for example to this with `sed`: `sed -i "s/LittleEndian/BigEndian/g" myOutputFile.vti`.
 As for the input STL meshes, it is simplest to provide them in an ASCII STL format, which is platform independent.
 If your mesh happens to be binary STL, you can convert it to ASCII using the program `toAsciiSTL` in the directory `utility/stl`.

 ## Open-source libraries which are bundled with Palabos
 Palabos makes use of a few other open-source libraries.
-They doen’t need to be explicitly intalled, though, because they are part of the Palabos releases:
+They doenâ€™t need to be explicitly intalled, though, because they are part of the Palabos releases:

 [SConstruct](https://www.scons.org/) (Only tested with Linux):